 MedlinePlus Genetics provides information about Prostate cancerMore About This Health Condition

 Certain inherited variations in the GNMT gene have been associated with an increased risk of liver and prostate cancers.
-Other GNMT gene mutations that have been found in cancerous tumors are acquired during a person's lifetime and are present only in certain cells.
-These changes, which are called somatic mutations, are not inherited.
-GNMT gene mutations likely impair glycine N-methyltransferase functions such as processing potential cancer-causing substances in the liver and helping to regulate other genes, including those responsible for controlling cell growth.
+Other GNMT gene variants that have been found in cancerous tumors are acquired during a person's lifetime and are present only in certain cells.
+These changes, which are called somatic variants, are not inherited.
+GNMT gene variants likely impair glycine N-methyltransferase functions such as processing potential cancer-causing substances in the liver and helping to regulate other genes, including those responsible for controlling cell growth.
 When cells grow too rapidly or in an uncontrolled way, a cancerous tumor can form.

 Other Names for This Gene

 - Glycine Sarcosine Methyltransferase